nodnalnodnal/nodnalnodnal/README.md

 <br/>

-hi, i'm **landon**. i build stuff, break stuff, and sometimes use ai to do shit faster
+hi i'm **nodnal**. i build stuff, break stuff, and sometimes use ai to do shit faster
 ---

 ### skills